 Information is held on paper files and on secure computer systems in the relevant Council Service.
 Paper files are locked in secure cabinets when not in use, and all computers are password protected.

 Closed paper case files are archived in secure storage rooms, and electronic files are closed down.

 All staff are required to keep information confidential, and only authorised staff can access your information.

-Alternatively, you can complete an electronic version of the access to files request form.
+If you request relates to social care records, you can complete an electronic version of the access to files request form.

 The form can be printed blank for you to complete by hand and sign, or you can save a copy to your computer, which allows you to fill in your details electronically and print a copy to sign.

 You need to provide two forms of identification, one which confirms your identity and one which confirms your current address.
 Please send only photocopy documents, do not send originals as these can be lost in transit.

 - Current Passport